-After recording, you may want to edit the video footages in FCP X on Mac, but, some video codecs and formats are not well supported by Final Cut Pro X, this article will share the way to transcode Canon/Nikon/Sony/Panasonic/Pentax/Olympus/Fujifilm recorded videos to Apple ProRes 422 for FCP X editing, the prores codec is best for FCP X editing, with this codec, you can edit video in FCP X smoothly without any problems.
+After recording, you may want to edit the video footages in FCP X on Mac, but, some video codecs and formats are not well supported by Final Cut Pro X such as AVCHD MTS or MXF, etc. Fortunately, this article will share the way to transcode Canon/Nikon/Sony/Panasonic/Pentax/Olympus/Fujifilm recorded videos to Apple ProRes 422 for FCP X editing, the prores codec is best for FCP X editing, with this codec, you can edit video in FCP X smoothly without any problems.

-4. You can click “settings” to customize the output parameters
+Step3.
+You can click "Settings" to customize the output parameters

 With this Canon/Nikon/Sony/Panasonic/Pentax/Olympus/Fujifilm to Apple ProRes 422 converter, you can easily import camera video files to FCP X for editing, this software runs fast, so you can convert HD footages to FCP X in less time, video and audio synchronization are perfectly guaranteed.
 You can also find more tips and tricks in Pavtube Canon, MTS, or MXF column.

 - Import and edit Nikon D3200 MOV video in Adobe Premiere

 - Convert Canon 60D MOV to 1080p AVI/WMV for Editing and Playback

 - Canon EOS M to Final Cut Pro X - Convert EOS M H.264 MOV to ProRes

 - Convert Canon 5D Mark III MOV to FCP X with Apple ProRes Codec

 - Convert Canon Powershot S95 MOV HD to AVI/WMV Video for Editing

 - Transcode 720p MOV to ProRes and Edit Canon G12 MOV Footages on FCP